pharath/pharath.github.io/_posts/2023-11-12-lecture-notes-msip-3.md

         - to get this specific representation
         - to see that these countably many values are enough to fully characterize our $f$

+## 3.52 Undersampling, Oversampling, Aliasing

+- aliasing can be prevented by low-pass filtering

 # 3.4 DFT

 ## 3.62 Multiplication of Large Numbers